Tim Michels goes after Rebecca Kleefisch in ad for Wisconsin governor's race

+MADISON — Tim Michels is on the attack in the waning days of Wisconsin’s tight GOP governor’s primary, with an ad this week faulting his rival for not initially backing Donald Trump in 2016 – even as it emerged Thursday that Michels himself did not vote in that primary.

-Days after saying that running negative ads is "just bad policy" and that politicians who do it are "losing," the Wisconsin Republican candidate for governor backed by Donald Trump has launched his first attack ad against his primary opponent.
+Michels launched the attack ad against Rebecca Kleefisch days after he said that running negative ads is “just bad policy” and that politicians who do it are “losing.”

-Tim Michels launched the ad this week, a blistering attack against Rebecca Kleefisch that faults her not backing Trump in 2016 and brands her as "the ultimate Madison insider."
+The ad faults Kleefisch for not endorsing Trump in the 2016 primary and brands her “the ultimate Madison insider.”
 Kleefisch, who is backed by former Vice President Mike Pence, is a former two-term lieutenant governor.
+Michels co-owns the state’s largest construction company, Michels Corp.

+And while Michels attacked Kleefisch for not backing Trump in 2016, records show Michels did not vote in that primary.

 People are also reading…

+“I missed the Primary, but I didn’t miss the movement,” Michels said in a statement to The Associated Press.
+Michels said he missed the primary because of “a sudden, unforeseen major issue on the big Michels Corporation construction project in New York.”

+Michels said Trump was always his top choice and he never campaigned for or supported anyone else, unlike Kleefisch.

-The winner of Tuesday's primary will advance to face Democratic Gov. Tony Evers in what is expected to be one of the hardest-fought elections in the country this year, with implications for the 2024 presidential race in this swing state.
-Evers has stood as a block to the Republican-controlled Legislature as it has attempted to change election laws and enact a host of other conservative policy items.
+The winner of Tuesday’s primary will advance to face Democratic Gov. Tony Evers in what is expected to be one of the hardest-fought elections in the country this year, with implications for the 2024 presidential race in this swing state.
+Evers has blocked the Republican-controlled Legislature’s attempts to change election laws and enact a host of other conservative policy items.

 The Michels ad, circulated Thursday by the Democratic Governors Association, began airing earlier this week, after Michels said in a televised town hall that “I’ve never had a negative ad run by my campaign in this race.